zethon/remindme/README.md

 ## The End

 RemindMe saw a little bit of success with about 100 reminders per day being delivered at its peak.
 However it was problematic and delivered maybe 70% to 80% of its reminders.
-I eventually shut the site down and let the domain expire since I had a full time job and was a student.
+The service was shut down in 2007.

 The code is presented here for archival puporses.